 Arctican Stainless Steel Can Cooler

 Foam koozies are fine for drinking bad beer ironically in the backyard, but your kid has more discerning tastes than you.
-The Arctican is a double walled insulated stainless steel cannister that holds most 12-ounce aluminum cans and keeps them 3 times colder, 3 times longer than a flimsy piece of foam.
+The Arctican is a double walled insulated stainless steel cannister that holds most 12-ounce aluminum cans and keeps them 3 times colder, three times longer than a flimsy piece of foam.
 Because, serving your kid a 95-degree drink on a 95-degree day will end badly for both of you.

 Mission Athletecare Enduracool XL Instant Cooling Towel

 A cold, wet towel around the neck provides instant relief in scorching weather … for about 2 minutes.
-The Enduracool XL uses a proprietary fabric (with “radiator-like fiber construction”!) to not only stay cool for up to 2 hours, it can be reactivated by simply soaking it, wringing it out, and snapping it 3 times.
+The Enduracool XL uses a proprietary fabric (with “radiator-like fiber construction”!) to not only keep cool for up to 2 hours, it can be reactivated by simply soaking it, wringing it out, and snapping it 3 times.
 Where you aim the towel while snapping it is entirely up to you.

 Quiksilver Pierside Hat